timmaurice/lovelace-blitzortung-lightning-card/README.md

   - Animated markers for new strikes on the map.
   - Supports theme override to force light or dark mode.

+## Localization

+This card is localized for the following languages:

+- English
+- German
+- Dutch
+- French
+- Russian
+- Slovenian
+- Ukrainian

+If you would like to contribute translations for other languages, please open a pull request.

 ## Card Configuration

 The card can be configured using the visual editor.